flipfloppy1/VidentiUI/README.md

 ### A UI library targeting real-time applications, with elements specified using Lua.

+> [!IMPORTANT]
+> VidentiUI is no longer actively developed.
+While it was a fun project and
+> I learned a lot from it, if I need something like it later I'll probably
+> use a library with a proper layouting system, like [Clay](https://github.com/nicbarker/clay).

 Features:

 * Custom UI Element types and reactivity built in lua, including: